Walfred-MA/Ctyper/readme.md

 5. the annotation of pangenome allele-type to help population analysis (link in data)

-The database with annotation information used mostly by cohort study tool.
+The database with annotation information used in cohort study.

 6. A more detailed annotation of all individual pangenome alleles to help individual sample study (link in data)